privacyidea/privacyidea/doc/policies/index.rst

   If this field is left blank, this policy is valid for all users.

+.. _check_all_resolvers:

 **resolver**

   This policy will be valid for all users in this resolver.

   If this field is left blank, this policy is valid for all resolvers.

+  .. note:: Starting with version 2.17 you can use the parameter
+     ``check_all_resolvers``.
+This is *Check all possible resolvers* *of a user to match the resolver in this policy* in the Web UI.

+     Assume a user *user@realm1* is contained in *resolver1* and *resolver2* in the realm *realm1*, where *resolver1* is the resolver with the highest priority.
+If the user authenticates as *user@realm1*, only policies for *resolver1* will match, since the user is identified as *user.resolver1@realm1*.

+     If you also want to match a policy with ``resolver=resolver2``, you need to select *Check all possible resolvers* in this policy.
+Thus this policy will match for all users, which are als contained in *resolver2* as a secondary resolver.

 **realm**